-- 8.1 This policy is monitored on a day-to-day basis by the headteacher, who reports to governors on request about the effectiveness of the policy. - 8.2 The anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
+- This policy is monitored on a day-to-day basis by the headteacher, who reports to governors on request about the effectiveness of the policy. - 8.2 Our playground leaders are also taught ways to spot signs of bullying and what to do if they feel they have witnessed any form of bullying following the school's flowchart system. - 8.3 The anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
 They do this by examining the school's anti-bullying logbook, where incidents of bullying are recorded, and by discussion with the headteacher.
 Governors analyse information for patterns of involvement of people, places or groups.
-They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs, having regard to the Equality Act 2010.
+They look out for racist bullying, or bullying directed at children with disabilities or special educational needs, having regard to the Equality Act 2010. - 8.4 This policy will be reviewed every two years or sooner if necessary.